learn-co-curriculum/react-hooks-import-export/README.md

 // > ReferenceError: values is not defined
 ```

+We will go into detail on the `import` line in just a moment, but briefly:
+`import * from './houses/Gryffindor.js'` imports everything from `./houses/Gryffindor.js`
-Since we did not explicitly export `values` in our `Gryffindor.js` file, we were
+that is _exported_.
+Since we did not explicitly export `values` in our `Gryffindor.js`
-unable to have access to the function in `Hogwarts.js`.
-Other functions
+file, we were unable to have access to the function in `Hogwarts.js`.
+Other
-_within_ `Hogwarts.js` can still call `values`, though.
+imported functions _within_ `Hogwarts.js` can still call `values`, though.

 We can also move named exports to the bottom of a file: